pater234/obsidian-git-sync/APUSH/Unit 2 - Imperialism/Day 1.md

 	- What sold papers at the time was sensationalized stories.
 - Yellow Journalism
 	- Take something true, sensationalize it, sell papers
 	- Wars sell papers, so it was in the papers' best interest to force American involvement in the war
 	- Jingos wanted war
 	- The papers would write stories of customs officers strip searching American women.
+	- Joseph Pulitzer and William Randolph Hearst